Poem of Quotes - Poetry, Quotations, and Relationships

 A something in a summer's Day by Emily Dickinson

-This poem is something like an ode to summer-it's greatness and wonder.
+"A something in a summer's Day" is something like an ode to summer-it's greatness and wonder.
 It speaks of how wonderful the day, noon, and even night is, but she is happiest when dawn comes to great another day.
+Dicksinson generally speaks of how beautiful nature is within her writings.
+It is sometimes thought that she did not exactly experience nature, however.
+She spent most of her time in her bedroom, perhaps looking out the window dreaming of what nature is.

 Johnson number: 122